Mike Lindell: Legal debt

 Lindell's legal firm said in an October 2023 court filing that Lindell was in arrears by millions of dollars in fees and that the firm could no longer afford to represent him.
-Lindell praised his attorneys for their work, adding, "We've lost everything, every dime.
+Lindell told reporters for NBC News, "We've lost everything, every dime.
 All of it is gone."

 Other false claims

 In January 2022, Lindell said that he possessed "enough evidence to put everybody in prison for life, 300-some million people" for their part in the alleged 2020 election fraud, which, at the time, was about 91 percent of the U.S. population.

-Lindell attended the 2024 Democratic National Convention, at which he falsely claimed that there were 257,000 votes missing from the 2020 election.
+Lindell attended the 2024 Democratic National Convention in disguise, where he falsely claimed that there were 257,000 votes missing from the 2020 election.

 Personal life

 Lindell has been married three times.
 His first marriage ended in divorce after about 20 years, and he has children from this marriage.
 He married Dallas Yocum in June 2013 and filed for divorce in mid-July 2013 after she left him.
 Lindell said that they had a prenuptial agreement.
-Lindell's third marriage was made public by Donald Trump at a rally on April 6, 2024.
+Lindell's third marriage to Kendra was made public by Donald Trump at a rally on April 6, 2024.

 Lindell is an evangelical Christian and received an honorary Doctor of Business from Liberty University in 2019.
 In bestowing the honor, Dave Brat, the dean of Liberty University's School of Business, called Lindell "one of the greatest Christian businessmen on the planet."
 The event featured Lindell's donation of 12,000 pillows which the university's news service said were worth over $600,000 to those in attendance.
 That same year, Lindell self-published a book, What Are the Odds?
 From Crack Addict to CEO, in which he recounts his overnight recovery from drug addiction and credits divine intervention for the subsequent launch of his pillow business.

 In January 2021, the Daily Mail published a story stating that Lindell had a nine-month relationship with actress Jane Krakowski between late 2019 and the summer of 2020.
 Both Lindell and Krakowski denied the allegation.
 Lindell, represented by attorney Charles Harder, sued the Daily Mail, alleging libel.
 A federal court dismissed the suit in December 2021, ruling that Lindell had failed to identify any statements "that a reasonable person would view as defamatory."

 In March 2021, Lindell said on The Domenick Nati Show that he was no longer living in Minnesota and was not attending in-person events over safety concerns.
+In September 2025, Lindell said he had again made Minnesota his home.